Certificate of Advanced Graduate Study (CAGS)

-The University of New England is regionally accredited by the New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC CIHE).
-NEASC is the nation’s oldest regional accrediting association whose mission is the establishment and maintenance of high levels of education, from pre-kindergarten through the higher education doctoral level.
+The University of New England is regionally accredited by the The University of New England is regionally accredited by the New England Commission on Higher Education (NECHE, formerly known as the Commission on Institutions of Higher Education for NEASC).
+NECHE is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Accreditation is the review of the quality of educational institutions and programs.
 In the United States, accreditation is a major way that the public knows that an institution or program provides a high quality education.

 Click here to learn more »

 Best Online Graduate Education Programs 2018